second-state/SSVMRPC/ssvmrpc_service_specification.md

     "Result":
     {
-        "Status": "Successful",  // Can be "Successful", "Failed" "Storage": {"0000000000000000000000000000000000000000000000000000000000000000":"0000000000000000000000000000000000000000000000000000000000000064",
+        "Status": "Successful",  // Can be "Successful", "Failed" "Gas": 123, // Gas given by Input JSON, in Integer format "UsedGas": 100, // Used gas by this transaction, in Integer format "Storage": {"0000000000000000000000000000000000000000000000000000000000000000":"0000000000000000000000000000000000000000000000000000000000000064",
                         "f5b24dcea0e9381721a8c72784d30cfe64c11b4591226269f839d095b3e9cf10":"0000000000000000000000000000000000000000000000000000000000000064"},    // Key-value pairs in JSON Object
         "Return_Data": [],       // JSON Array